Legend0fHell/CodeFun-Terminal/Readme.md

-# Codeforces-Terminal
+# CodeFun-Terminal

-Codeforces-terminal is a small attempt to get all the useful feature of [codeforces](www.codeforces.com) to the terminal screen including main features like reading problem statements in the terminal, getting contest informations and many more.
+CodeFun-Terminal is a small attempt to build a full-blown IDE to submit CodeFun problems.
+Coded by Python uwu

 ```
 ░█████╗░███████╗░░░░░░████████╗███████╗██████╗░███╗░░░███╗██╗███╗░░██╗░█████╗░██╗░░░░░